 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
-Our mission is to help you find your calling in life.Take the Sokanu Career Test
+Our mission is to help you find your calling in life.Take the career test

 Avionics is a specialization within electronic maintenance and repair.
 It focuses on aircraft electronics, but encompasses a wide range of job types.
 An avionics technician is a specialist who is responsible for all the electronics aboard an aircraft as well as the wiring that connects to the electrical system.
 They run cables, mount antennas, and connect instruments for navigation and engine monitoring.
-Technicians install radios, autopilots, and passenger entertainment systems.
+Avionics technicians install radios, autopilots, and passenger entertainment systems.
 The job demands attention to detail and a commitment to the very highest standards of quality workmanship because they work on flight-critical systems that impact passenger and crew safety.

 Would you make a good avionics technician?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-System trouble-shooters are technicians with years of experience and a tremendous depth of knowledge about commercial aircraft.
+System trouble-shooters are avionics technicians with years of experience and a tremendous depth of knowledge about commercial aircraft.
 They may not know the intricacies of the individual components that make up the system, but they know how those parts interact and sometimes counteract one another.
-Line avionics techs rely on them for accurate diagnosis of difficult problems.
+Line avionics technicians rely on them for accurate diagnosis of difficult problems.
 There's always a deadline.
 An aircraft has to fly again shortly, so it seems that these trouble-shooters are constantly on the run.

-Hangar avionics technicians have the luxury of time, unlike the line techs.
+Hangar avionics technicians have the luxury of time, unlike the line technicians.
 Their airplane may be in the hangar for days or weeks.
 A planner reviews the aircraft records and any new information from the manufacturer, and then works out a schedule to cover all the necessary routine and non-routine maintenance.
 Teams are assigned and the time required for each task is included on the schedule.
 Unanticipated problems, like a crushed antenna cable, can introduce delays, but the teams usually manage to get the work finished before the deadline.

 Bench technicians work in well-lit, air-conditioned rooms surrounded by the hum of cooling fans.
 Avionics equipment manufacturers specify the temperature and humidity limits for testing.
 While not quite "clean rooms," most have dust collection systems and positive air pressure.
 Floors, benches, and office furniture are specially made to dissipate static electricity.
 Screen rooms that block electromagnetic interference are used to test extremely sensitive equipment, or to shield the surrounding areas from powerful radio transmitters.